dfinity/wg-identity-authentication/topics/icrc_27_get_icrc_1_accounts.md

 **`version` (`text`):** The version of the standard used.
 If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

-**`interactive` (`bool`):**

-- `true` request user to (re-)select list of ICRC-1 accounts to share with relying party.
-- `false` request list of previously selected ICRC-1 accounts without user interaction.
-If a user did not previously select any ICRC-1 accounts, an empty list should be returned since user interaction in the ledger should be avoided.

-Signers MUST support interactive `false` and MAY support interactive `true`, since some signers might not support user interaction and e.g. always return a default list of ICRC-1 accounts.
-The relying party is able to non interactively refresh the list of ICRC-1 accounts to keep it up to date with the signer e.g. the accounts could change over time.

 ### Example RPC Request

 ```json